 The main problem standing in the way of wider acceptance of CSoC platforms is their programmability.
 Currently, application developers must have extensive hardware expertise, in addition to their application area expertise, to develop efficient designs that can fully exploit the potential of CSoC.
-Designing and mapping large applications onto FPGAs is a long and tedious task that involves a large amount of low-level design in a Hardware Description Language (HDL).
-To bring CSoCs into the mainstream, tools are needed that would map applications expressed in a High-Level Language to an efficient circuit in HDL.
+Designing and mapping large applications onto FPGAs is a long and tedious task that involves a large amount of low-level design in a hardware description language (HDL).
+To bring CSoCs into the mainstream, tools are needed that would map applications expressed in a high-level language to an efficient circuit in HDL.

 Optimizing compilers for traditional processors have benefited from several decades of extensive research that has led to extremely powerful tools.
-Similarly, electronic design automation (EDA) tools have also benefited from several decades of research and development leading to powerful tools that can translate VHDL and Verilog code, and recently SystemC [27] code, into efficient circuits.
+Similarly, electronic design automation (EDA) tools have also benefited from several decades of research and development leading to powerful tools that can translate VHDL and Verilog code, and, recently, SystemC [SystemC Consortium 2005] code, into efficient circuits.
 However, little work has been done to combine these two approaches.
-Several projects have implemented various types of HLL to HDL translations (GARP [3], Streams-C [6], SA-C [19], DEFACTO [30], SPARK [26], Handel-C [11] etc.).
-Two papers [5][8] have reported on the performance gap between compiler-generated VHDL and hand-crafted VHDL for medium size codes.
-In both cases it is reported that the hand-crafted versions ran twice as fast.
+Several projects have implemented various types of HLL to HDL translations (GARP [Callahan et al. 2000], Streams-C [Gokhale et al. 2000], SA-C [Najjar et al. 2003], DEFACTO [Diniz et al. 2001], SPARK [SPARK project 2005], Handel-C [Handel-C Language 2004] etc.).
+Two papers [Frigo et al. 2001; Guo et al. 2003] have reported on the performance gap between compiler-generated VHDL and hand-crafted VHDL for medium-size codes.
+In both cases, it is reported that the hand-crafted versions ran twice as fast.

-ROCCC (Riverside Optimizing Configurable Computing Compiler) is a secondgeneration compilation tool targeting CSoC leveraging on our prior experience with SA-C [19].
+ROCCC (riverside optimizing configurable computing compiler) is a secondgeneration compilation tool targeting CSoC leveraging on our prior experience with SAC [Najjar et al. 2003].
 It takes high-level code, such as C or FORTRAN, as input and generates RTL VHDL code for FPGAs.
 One of its objectives is to bridge the above-described performance gap.
 Compiling to FPGAs is challenging.
-Traditional CPUs, including VLIW, have a fixed hardware structure with pre-determined resources, such as ALUs and registers, and a protocol to use these resources, the instruction set architecture (ISA).
+Traditional CPUs, including VLIW, have a fixed hardware structure with predetermined resources, such as ALUs and registers, and a protocol to use these resources-the instruction-set architecture (ISA).
 FPGAs, on the other hand, are completely amorphous.
-The task of an FPGA compiler is to generate both the data-path and the sequence of operations (control flow).
+The task of an FPGA compiler is to generate both the data path and the sequence of operations (control flow).
 This lack of architectural structure, however, presents a number of advantages: